 My favourite body of water during summer in Taos is The Quail Ridge Resort and Spa’s swimming pool, past the blinking light, north of town.

 It does require a membership (or a day pass) but unlike the Spa pools here, is a decent size for lap swimming and much quieter except for during the week when kid’s Summer Camps are in effect.
+I remember when the pool was first installed, everyone was talking about the builders swimming pool that was being built and it’s fair to say it lived up to expectations!
 On weekends it’s akin to a private pool.
 Clean, clear water and a great hot-tub.

 The views of the mountains are just an added bonus.